 Polpharma Group responds to challenges such as decarbonisation and adaptation to climate change in many ways.
 In 2021, we are conducting an advanced analysis of climate risks and opportunities as well as a climate-related scenario analysis.
-Its purpose is to ensure that physical and transformational risks are assessed direct emissions resulting from fuel combustion (e.g. gas, gasoline, heating oil, diesel oil, etc.)
+Its purpose is to ensure that physical and transformational risks are assessed for materiality and incorporated into the company's risk management system.
+It will also result in considering a new range of climate change risks and drivers when making business decisions in all core business areas.
+The project outcomes, i.e. identification of key climate risks and finalisation of the scenario analysis, as well as planning of related management steps to be taken in the long term, will be achieved at the end of 2021.